-Inefficient legal service delivery is increasingly a design challenge.
+The more I think about this challenge, the more I believe it is becoming a design challenge.
 In particular, I am really interested in how interaction design can be applied to digital risk management to revolutionise our legal and compliance interactions.
-This video titled “Connecting“, below, blew my mind about a year ago.
-I think it hints at a possible future for the work people like Hamilton and I do.